-I am a holder of a VENI grant from the Dutch Organisation for Research.
-My three-year postdoctoral project (2018-21) at the Huygens ING, an institute of the Dutch Academy of Arts and Sciences, is called Innovating Knowledge.
+I am a holder of a VENI grant from the Dutch Organisation for Research (NWO).
+My three-year postdoctoral project (2018-21) at the Huygens ING, an institute of the Dutch Academy of Arts and Sciences in Amsterdam, Innovating Knowledge.
 Isidore’s Etymologiae in the Carolingian period

 of Isidore of Seville, Carolingian appropriation of this work, and intellectual networks in the early Middle Ages.

 In 2017-18, I was a Mellon Fellow at the Pontifical Institute of Mediaeval Studies

 , Toronto, working on the intellectual networks in the early medieval Latin West, and the role of Isidore of Seville’s Etymologies

 as a vehicle of innovation in this period.